sagrimstad/IDATA2304_project_g02/protocol.md

 ## Architecture
 Servers:
 - One dedicated server hosted centrally in the greenhouse.
+Contains a map of all sensor/actuator nodes
 - Responsible for: Receiving data from sensors, processing that data, accepting new commands from the control panel and changing the actuators accordingly.